BhuviMohan/Digit-recognizer-cnn/README.md

-**Digit Recognizer Web App**
+Digit Recognizer Web App

 A simple web application that recognizes handwritten digits using a trained machine learning model.

-**Features**
+Features

 Draw digits on a canvas and let the model predict the number.

-User-friendly web interface for live digit recognition.
+User-friendly interface for live digit recognition.

-Fast and accurate predictions powered by a convolutional neural network.
+Fast and accurate predictions powered by a Convolutional Neural Network (CNN).

 Easily extensible for further improvements or educational use.

 Getting Started

 Prerequisites
 Python 3.x

 All required libraries listed in requirements.txt

-**Installation**
+Installation

-1. Clone the Repository
+Clone the Repository

+bash
 git clone https://github.com/BhuviMohan/Digit-recognizer-cnn.git
 cd Digit-recognizer-cnn

-2. Backend Setup
+Backend Setup

-Install Python dependencies:
+bash
 pip install -r requirements.txt

-3. Frontend Setup (if applicable) cd frontend npm install npm run build
+Frontend Setup (if applicable)

+bash
+cd frontend
+npm install
+npm run build
 Running the App
 To start the application:

+bash
 python app.py
-Then open your browser and visit: http://localhost:5000
+Then, open your browser and visit: http://localhost:5000

-**Usage**
+Usage

 Draw a digit (0–9) on the canvas.

 Click Predict to view the model's prediction.

-**Project Structure**
+Project Structure
+text
 .
 ├── app.py               # Main backend server
 ├── model/               # Trained models and related files